Analytics Alerts Prices SuperChart

 Exchange reserves Bitcoin

-The total amount of BTC held on all major crypto exchanges.
-A decline in reserves means that owners are withdrawing coins to cold wallets, reducing the supply available for sale.
+Total amount BTC on the balance sheets of all major crypto exchanges.
+The decline in reserves means that owners are withdrawing coins to cold wallets and custodians.
+Spot ETF — the supply for sale decreases.

 Change in 30 days